iVis-at-Bilkent/syblars/README.md

 - both laying out the provided map in specified layout style and creating an image of it again with an option to highlight a specific query result (and returning both the map with layout information and the image).

 Backed by these capabilities, SyBLaRS can be used:
-- to produce images from a dataset with large amount of graphs (e.g. BioModels) in an automated way
+- to produce images from a dataset with large amount of graphs (e.g. BioModels) in an automated way (see [test](https://github.com/iVis-at-Bilkent/syblars/tree/test) branch)
 - as the layout service of a network visualization tool, and
 - to generate image of an SBGN/SBML model for a publication (e.g. journal/conference article).